-In choosing to study Aberystwyth University's Geography Degree (F800) you will be immersed in a broad range of topics of contemporary relevance.
-You will study the human and physical processes structuring the globe and the political and environmental issues that arise as a consequence of human interactions with the earth.
-Investigating environmental processes through creative and innovative approaches, you will actively engage in the challenges facing society today.
-The F800 Geography Degree will provide you with the skills, abilities, and competences demanded by employers and provide a stable foundation for your continuing professional development.
+The Geography BSc (F800) degree scheme covers aspects of human, physical and inter-disciplinary Geography.
+Themes taught include: climate and environmental change; river catchment and coastal processes; glaciology; geohazards; cultural, historical and political geography, and; environment and society.
+Investigating these themes through creative and innovative approaches, you will actively engage in the challenges facing society today.
+This degree scheme will provide you with the skills, abilities, and competences demanded by employers and postgraduate courses, and provide a stable foundation for your continuing professional development.
 Expand the sections below and find out more...

 The Department of Geography and Earth Sciences at Aberystwyth University is one of the oldest and most experienced departments of its kind in Britain.
 As a large and dynamic Geography community, we are able to offer you an extremely broad range of geographical specialisms, including river catchment processes, glaciology, biogeography and Quaternary environmental change, current trends in geohazards, urban sustainability, regional development, and political and cultural geography, to name a few.

 Aberystwyth University offers you the opportunity to study geography in one of the most picturesque locations in Europe.
 Set on the coast of Cardigan Bay and surrounded by a great diversity of beautiful environments, including marine, moorland, mountain and grassland, the Department of Geography and Earth Sciences is uniquely placed to make the most of the stunning landscapes that surround it, providing you with a fabulous variety of fieldwork and recreational opportunities.